poshaughnessy/peteroshaughnessy.com/src/about.md

 more and more interested in ethical technology: how to avoid some of the problems we have seen technology contribute to recently and how to apply web technologies to help make the world a better place.

-I've recently started coaching at [Codebar](https://codebar.io/) and [mentoring new web developers remotely](https://twitter.com/poshaughnessy/status/947487783085641729).
+I've recently started coaching at [Codebar](https://codebar.io/) and providing some remote mentoring for developers early on in their careers.